 At least such was the plan and it supposedly worked with most such children, but in reality they carried dissent through their lives, and given opportunity to make a difference they all tackled it happily.

 Me?
 If you want something extra to add to list of my crimes, I murdered my father.
 No, not my dad who showed me the outside.
 My true biological father.
 I was happy to see him sputter blood and thrash on the table as the poison took effect.
 The others I killed for Willow.
 But him… that was for my mother.

-Anonymous asked: Red eye ten years have gone by and canterlot is clear and a new city now stands in its place.
+Anonymous said: Red eye ten years have gone by and canterlot is clear and a new city now stands in its place.
 The ghouls you told me about after many months were freed and at great pain to myself I purged their minds of the madness that plagued many and unwarped their bodies as best I could ,and in doing so found my greatest weapon against the madness seeking to warp my mind.
 I found love and hope in the form of a very old and shunned ghoul a Ms. sparkle she is very special to me so I thank you Blazing Glory.